 While the Cold War was essentially a fight between the US and then-Soviet Russia on ideological and geopolitical differences, there is something to be said for the scientific advancements that occurred in this era because of the “anything you can do, I can do better” attitude adopted by both nations.
 Relaying one such American accomplishment is ‘The Right Stuff,’ where we see NASA recruit the first-ever astronauts in the country.
-In this article, we explore how much of its premise is factual.
+In this article, we explore how much of the story’s premise is factual.

 Yes, The Right Stuff is based on a true story.
 In fact, it dramatizes the tale of Mercury 7, the first group of men that NASA ever sent into space.
 The plot has been adapted from Tom Wolfe’s book of the same name.
 Leonardo DiCaprio’s Appian Way and National Geographic paired up to bring the story to our screens.
 Jennifer Davisson, the executive producer, said, “The heroism of these astronauts was rivaled only by the country’s fascination with their story; this series uncovers both the adventure of space exploration and the adventure of being unwittingly thrust into the public eye.”